wjbaker101/data-table-trainee-assessment/README.md

 | ------------ | ------- | ------- | --------- | ----------- | ---- | -------- |
 | January 2009 | 940     | 1040    | 441       | 1075        | 898  | 1343     |

+Additional information:

+* You MUST use the JSON file to build the table.
+* You MUST not edit the JSON file, this will be considered cheating.
+* The test page needs to be accessed via a web server for the JSON to be able to load into the page.
+Use your localhost or other simple server tools (e.g. simple python server).
-If you really want to impress us you could improve the table by making it sortable via each column, or providing some kind of visualisation of the data with a chart below the table.
+* If you really want to impress us you could improve the table by making it sortable via each column, or providing some kind of visualisation of the data with a chart below the table.